Whole Filet Mignon

-- Add in your sliced portabella mushrooms, shallots, roasted garlic and 1 sprig of rosemary.
+- Add in your sliced portobello mushrooms, shallots, garlic and 1 sprig of rosemary.

-- Let everything cook until the shallots are slightly translucent, and the mushrooms begin to brown.
+- Let everything simmer in the pan until the shallots are slightly translucent and the mushrooms begin to brown.

-- Remove the mushroom / shallot mixture from the sauté pan and set aside.
+- Remove the mushroom / shallot mixture from the heat and set aside.

-- Add in 4 tablespoons of a good red wine.
+- Add 1/4 cup of a good red wine.
 This will help develop the gravy and add some extra flavor.

 - Season with salt and pepper.

-- Stir well on medium heat until the gravy is to a thickness that you like.
+- Stir well on medium heat until the gravy begins to reduce and is thick and creamy.

-- Finally, once the filet is out of the oven, let it rest for 20 minutes before cutting.
+- Finally, once the filet is out of the oven, let it rest for 20-25 minutes before slicing.
 This step is very important and will keep all of the juices inside the filet.

-- Once the filet is on the serving tray, you can spread your mushroom / shallot mixture on the top or the side of the meat.
-Pour a light helping of gravy on top and serve!
+- Once the filet is on the serving tray, you can spread your mushroom / shallot mixture on the top or on the side of the meat.

 - Add the gravy to a gravy boat and serve warm.